wanwanzhu/biased_textrank/README.md

 This repository contains code and data for our paper:
 **Biased textrank: Unsupervised Graph-Based Content Extraction: Ashkan Kazemi, Veŕonica Pérez-Rosas, and Rada Mihalcea.
 COLING 2020**.

+Biased TextRank is an unsupervised, graph-based method for extracting content from text with a given focus.
+In this repository, you can find code for two experiments described in our paper; 1) focused summarization of US presidential debates and 2) supporting explanation extraction for fact-checking of political claims.

 # Requirements
 To install the required packages for running the codes on your machine, please run ``pip install -r requirements.txt`` first.